Western Spanish ibex

 Remnant populations survive in the Picos de Europa and other parts of the Cantabrian Mountains, along with some reintroductions.
 The largest population is in the mountains north of Riaño.
 It is also found in southern Galicia near the border with Portugal.
 In northern Portugal, 100 or so survive in the Peneda-Gerês National Park, which adjoins the larger population in southern Galicia.
-The Western Spanish ibex has been reintroduced to several areas for hunting purposes.
-Because of their limited distribution and narrow ecological niche, Western Spanish ibex are more at risk of extinction than their Southeastern Spanish ibex relatives.
+The Western Iberian ibex has been reintroduced to several areas for hunting purposes.
+Because of their limited distribution and narrow ecological niche, Western Iberian ibex are more at risk of extinction than their Southeastern Iberian ibex relatives.
 They are more vulnerable to climatic change and parasitic diseases might pose a threat to them.
-Therefore to further ensure their survival, the IUCN suggests distributing some of the Western Spanish ibex population to more areas.
+Therefore to further ensure their survival, the IUCN suggests distributing some of the Western Iberian ibex population to more areas.

 The related Pyrenean ibex (Capra pyrenaica pyrenaica) which once ranged across the Pyrenees, went extinct in 2000.
-In 2014, a small number of Western Spanish ibex were introduced to France's Pyrenees National Park as a replacement for the Pyrenean ibex.
+In 2014, a small number of Western Iberian ibex were introduced to France's Pyrenees National Park as a replacement for the Pyrenean ibex.
 By 2020, the population had increased to 400 individuals in the park, and neighboring Ariège.